“Is it possible to apply for a rental property without viewing it in person? I work full time and can’t make viewings during the day”.

 How much do you know about your tenancy history?

-Your landlord or agent is looking for two key things when they screen you in the application process: your ability to pay the rent, and your track record in looking after a property.
-Thankfully, there are a number of things you can do to simplify and speed up this process.
-Use these hot tips to help secure your dream home.
+Your landlord or agent is looking for two key things when they screen you in the application process: your ability to pay the rent and your track record in looking after a property.
+Thankfully, there are several things you can do to simplify and speed up this process.
+Use these tips to help secure your dream home.